chirchir92/excel_challenge/README.md

 Re-saved the data to avoid data loss and created a shareable link with regular uploads to keep the data secure.
 Conditionally formatted the (state & percent_funded) columns with diffrent colors to associate successful, failed and canceled campaigns.

 <img width="1194" alt="main-worksheet" src="https://user-images.githubusercontent.com/104544617/167882592-9bba87b2-b827-4884-8281-706056554e3b.png">
+The percent_funded column was created to determine the funds were raised to reached its targeted goal of the campaign. additionally, average-donantion column was intended to show how much each campaign backer paid on average.
+Also, two new columns Category and Sub-category was created by splitting (Category & Sub-category) column.
+This step is important in cleanind the data and will be useful in the next steps.